Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Agustus 2025 16.31.59 UTC
+- WIB: Sabtu, 2 Agustus 2025 17.32.34 UTC
-- WITA: Sabtu, 2 Agustus 2025 17.31.59 UTC
+- WITA: Sabtu, 2 Agustus 2025 18.32.34 UTC
-- WIT: Sabtu, 2 Agustus 2025 18.31.59 UTC
+- WIT: Sabtu, 2 Agustus 2025 19.32.34 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: attitude
+Kategori: success